Swedish central bank holds rates, flags cut in May or June | Business

 Swedish central bank holds rates, flags cut in May or June

-In February, the Riksbank said rates had peaked and that it might be possible to ease policy in the first half of the year.
-Analysts in a Reuters poll had forecast no change in rates at the March meeting and for the central bank to flag a cut in May or June - the first of several seen this year.
+"We are forecasting a first 25 basis point rate cut in May - though it could well be in June which would be after the ECB and Fed meetings - and three more before year-end," said Andrew Kenningham, Chief Europe Economist at Capital Economics.
+The Swedish crown weakened marginally against the euro after the decision was published.

-Sweden's central bank held its key rate unchanged at 4.00% on Wednesday as expected and said that inflation pressures had now eased enough for the policy rate to be cut in the coming months.
-Headline inflation is now close to the central bank's 2% target after peaking at over 10% and is expected to keep falling.
+Sweden's central bank held its key rate at 4.00% on Wednesday, as expected, and said inflationary pressures had eased enough for it to make the first of several policy rate cuts in the coming months.
+Headline inflation is now close to the central bank's 2% target, after peaking at over 10%, and is expected to keep falling.

 Meanwhile, growth in large parts of the economy has ground to a halt and many households are struggling with mortgage payments at their highest level for more than 15 years.
 "It is likely that the policy rate can be cut in May or June if inflation prospects remain favourable," the central bank said in a statement.